 - Plug in the individual apps on a page so that you can use them without navigating away from SharePoint, or

 - Pull information from various tools to create a dashboard of information at your fingertips

-There are many SharePoint-based products out there that integrate with Office 365 and other business application out-of-the-box.
+There are many SharePoint-based products out there that integrate with Microsoft Office 365 and other business application out-of-the-box.